 The evidence shows that homework with the most impact involves tasks that are set in order to reinforce and support learning that has happened in class; to practice essential skills and to revise key information, rules and vocabulary.

-Qualifications are also moving towards a linear model of assessment (final exams at the end of year 11).
-Exams will be more challenging, with a bigger emphasis on the learning of content and the accurate use of spelling, punctuation and grammar (in ALL subjects).
+Exams are more challenging, with a bigger emphasis on the learning of content and the accurate use of spelling, punctuation and grammar (in ALL subjects).

 Homework in almost all subjects therefore require a balance between knowledge and skills, in order to prepare students for the examinations system, but also to encourage a wide experience in life and social skills, creativity, and a curiosity in and awareness of the wider world.